WICG/visual-viewport/segments-explainer/SEGMENTS-EXPLAINER.md

 * Display - the logical representation of an physical monitor.
 * Screen - the aggregate 2D space occupied by all the connected displays.

-We propose a new concept of Viewport Segments, which represent the regions of the window that reside on separate (adjacent) displays.
+We propose Viewport Segments represent the regions of the window that reside on separate (adjacent) displays.
 Viewport Segment dimensions are expressed in CSS pixels and will be exposed via a JavaScript API that allows developers to enumerate segments where logically separate pieces of content can be placed.

 This proposal is primarily aimed at reactive scenarios, where an application wants to take advantage of the fact that it spans multiple displays, by virtue of the user/window manager placing it in that state.
 It is not designed for scenarios of proactively placing content in a separate top-level browsing context on the various displays available (this would fall under the [Window Placement API](https://github.com/webscreens/window-placement/blob/master/EXPLAINER.md) or [Presentation API](https://w3c.github.io/presentation-api/)).
 Note that given the [Screen Enumeration API](https://github.com/webscreens/screen-enumeration/blob/master/EXPLAINER.md) and existing primitives on the Web, it is possible to write JavaScript code that intersects the rectangles of the Display and window, while taking into account devicePixelRatio in order to compute the interesting layout regions of a window spanned across displays.
 However this may not correctly handle corner cases of future device form factors, and thus this proposal tries to centralize access to "here are the interesting parts of the screen a developer can target or consider for presenting content" as a practical starting point.